Tripotential MOND theories: Tripotential formulations

 Variation over $\f$ gives \beq \Delta\psi=\fpg\r; \eeqno{iiatr} so, $\psi$ equals the Newtonian potential sourced by $\r$.
 (As usual, we seek solutions for which the three gradients vanish at infinity for isolated systems.)

-Varying over $\vrf$ gives \beq \div(\F_y\gvrf)+\div(\F_z\gps)=-\eps\Delta\psi=-\fpg\eps\r. \eeqno{vvvf} Varying over $\psi$ gives \beq \Delta\f=\div(\F_x\gps)+\div(\F_z\gvrf)+\eps\Delta\vrf\equiv\hat\r. \eeqno{mail}
+Varying over $\vrf$ gives \beq \div(\F_y\gvrf)+\div(\F_z\gps)=0. \eeqno{vvvf} Varying over $\psi$ gives \beq \Delta\f=\div(\F_x\gps)+\div(\F_z\gvrf)\equiv\fpg\hat\r. \eeqno{mail}

 After $\psi$ is solved for from Eq. (\ref{iiatr}), it is substituted in Eq. (\ref{vvvf}), which becomes a nonlinear, second order equation in $\vrf$, with coefficients that depend on position through $\gps(\vr)$.
 The choice of $\F$ should be such that Eq. (\ref{vvvf}) is elliptic, and then it has a unique solution for $\vrf$ with our boundary conditions.
 Then, $\vrf$ and $\psi$ are substituted in the right-hand side of Eq. (\ref{mail}) -- a Poisson equation for $\f$ -- to get the effective density, $\hat\r$, that sources it.
+The reason that this successive solution scheme is possible -- i.e, that we do not have to solve coupled equations -- is that $\f$ and $\vrf$ are not coupled directly.

-As in AQUAL, the nonlinearity of Eq. (\ref{vvvf}) involves functions of only up to the first derivatives, the second derivatives appearing in a linear fashion with coefficients that are functions of position and the first derivatives\footnote{Such equations are called ``quasilinear'' in the mathematical literature, to be distinguished from what we call ``quasilinear'' in describing QUMOND.}.
-Thus, after the substitution of $\gps$, equation (\ref{vvvf}) is of the form \beq a\^{ij}(\vr,\gvrf)\vrf_{,i,j}+b(\vr,\gvrf)=0. \eeqno{ellip} Then, the ellipticity condition is that the matrix $a\^{ij}$ has a definite sign \cite{gilbarg77}.
+As in AQUAL, the nonlinearity of Eq. (\ref{vvvf}) involves functions of only up to the first derivatives, the second derivatives appearing in a linear fashion with coefficients that are functions of position and the first derivatives.\footnote{Such equations are called ``quasilinear'' in the mathematical literature, to be distinguished from what we call ``quasilinear'' in describing QUMOND.} Thus, after the substitution of $\gps$, Eq. (\ref{vvvf}) is of the form \beq a\^{ij}(\vr,\gvrf)\vrf_{,i,j}+b(\vr,\gvrf)=0. \eeqno{ellip} Then, the ellipticity condition is that the matrix $a\^{ij}$ has a definite sign \cite{gilbarg77}.